Ambroisie/blog/content/posts/2024-07-06-gap-buffer/index.md

 ### Moving the cursor

-Moving the cursor along the buffer will shift letters from one side of the gap to the other, moving them accross from prefix to suffix and back.
+Moving the cursor along the buffer will shift letters from one side of the gap to the other, moving them across from prefix to suffix and back.

 I find Python's list slicing not quite as elegant to read as a `memmove`, though it does make for a very small and efficient implementation.